 How This Feature Affects Grading

-To keep grading simple, Counter and Supporting Points are a new type of Response, and therefore count toward a student’s Responses on the grading report.
+To keep grading simple, Counter and Supporting Points are a type of Response and therefore count toward a student’s Responses on the grading report.

-The Packback product and engineering teams were very intentional about creating a feature that enabled deeper discussion without complicating grading or posting requirements for students or professors.
+The Packback Product and Engineering teams were very intentional about creating a feature that enabled deeper discussion without complicating grading or posting requirements for students or instructors.

-To see how many Counter or Supporting Points a learner has written, click on their name to access their community-level profile and see a breakdown of the types of responses they have written.
+To see how many Counter or Supporting Points a learner has written, click on their name to access their community-level profile and see a breakdown of the types of responses.

 See It In Action

 To start using the new Critical Debates feature on Packback, log into a class community and click on the “Add Response” button on any Response to see the options to add either a Counter or Supporting Point.